 - Consultant — A physician who specializes in an area of medicine or surgery.
 The consultant provides focused recommendations on specific problems.

 - Advanced practice provider (APP) – A healthcare professional, nurse practitioner or physician assistant who participates in all aspects of care and collaborates with physicians to implement a plan of care.

 - Registered nurse (RN) – An RN provides you and your loved ones with information about medicines, tests and procedures.
-The RN will be the most available to you since he or she is assigned to no more than one other patient in the ICU, and it is typically the patient in the next room.
+The RN will be the most available to you since they are assigned to no more than one other patient in the ICU, and it is typically the patient in the next room.
 The same number of nurses are available at night as during the day.

 - Respiratory therapist (RT) — The RT monitors a patient’s breathing and cares for those on mechanical ventilators (e.g. breathing machines).
 The RTs care for several patients (6 to 10) at the same time.

 - Pharmacist — A pharmacist is available every day for the physicians and nurses to monitor the drugs your loved one is receiving and to answer questions from them.